M-C-Niroshan/Desktop-Mini-Timmer-App/README.md

 ### Screenshots

-Here are some screenshots of the app:
+Here are some Interface screenshots of the app:

 ![Main Screen](./screenshots/main-screen.png)
 **Main Screen:** The main screen features two buttons: "Start" and "Set Timer".